QuantumFusion-network/qf-polkavm-sdk/README.md

 </div>

-This framework enables the development of smart contracts for the QF Network.
-For the smart contract platform implementation details, please refer to the [PolkaVM pallet documentation](https://github.com/QuantumFusion-network/spec/blob/main/docs/PolkaVM/polkavm_pallet.md).
+The SDK simplifies the development of native Rust smart contracts on QF Network.
+Smart contract functionality in QF Network is implemented using [pallet-revive](https://paritytech.github.io/polkadot-sdk/master/pallet_revive/index.html) from Polkadot SDK / Substrate.
+See [pallet-revive-uapi](https://paritytech.github.io/polkadot-sdk/master/pallet_revive_uapi/index.html) for reference documentation on the API available to smart contract developers.

-For contributing to this project, please read [Contributing](#contributing) section.
+To contribute to this project, please read the [Contributing](#contributing) section.

 ## Features